Tax Management India. Com

 X X X X Extracts X X X X

-..... in Union of India V/s.
+..... e Apex Court in Union of India V/s.
 Exide Industries Limited and Anr. [ 2020 (4) TMI 792 - SUPREME COURT ] relied upon the approach of the Court in testing the constitutional validity of a provision is well settled and the fundamental concern of the Court is to inspect the existence of enacting power and once such power is found to be present, the next examination is to ascertain whether the enacted provision impinges upon any right enshrined in Part III of the Constitution.
 In the present case, the legislative power of the Parliament to enact sub-clause in the light of Article 245 of the Constitution is not doubted at all.
 Now to the next step of examination, i.e., whether the said clause contravenes any right enshrined in Part III of the Constitution, either in its form, substance or effect.
 It is no more res integra that the examination of the Court begins with a presumption in favour of constitutionality.
 This presumption is not just borne out of judicial discipline and prudence, but also out of the basic scheme of the Constitution wherein the power to legislate is the exclusive domain of the legislature/Parliament.
-This power is clothed with power to decide when to legislate, what to .....
+This power is clothed with power to decide when to legislate, .....

 X X X X Extracts X X X X